 - Onion- One medium white or yellow onion.
 You could try leeks if you like.

-- Potato - No fancy potatoes needed.
+- Potato - No fancy potatoes are needed.
 A basic russet potato works best.
 Be sure to peel your potato.
-You can use other varieties but the key is to use a high starch potato.
+You can use other varieties but the key is to use a high-starch potato.

-- Vegetable Broth- We are not vegan but we do eat a heavily plant-based diet.
+- Vegetable Broth- I am not vegan but I do eat a heavily plant-based diet.
 I do prefer vegetable stock over chicken stock in this recipe.

 - Coconut Milk- This soup does not taste 'coconutty', so feel free to switch out for any plant-based milk or plain yogurt.
 I just find the richness of the coconut milk to really improve the overall texture of the soup.
 Be sure to use canned coconut, not coconut beverage from a carton.